 Find out if you fall within the definition of the ‘class’ here or use our eligibility tool.

-Which?, the UK’s largest independent, non-profit consumer advocacy organisation.
+The class representative is Which?, the UK’s largest independent, non-profit consumer advocacy organisation.
 Which? has been championing consumers’ rights for more than 60 years by testing products, publishing product reviews and pushing companies to improve their standards and practices.

 The Competition Appeal Tribunal, often referred to as the CAT or simply the ‘Tribunal’ is a specialist court that hears competition law cases, including collective actions.